-We also understand that by being educated at home, some children are less visible to the services that are there to keep them safe and supported in line with their needs
+We also understand that by being educated at home, some children are less visible to the services that are there to keep them safe and supported in line with their needs.

-If a parent/carer informs us of their intention to remove their child/ren from school, we will, ideally, coordinate a meeting between ourselves, Manchester Elective Home Education Team and other key professionals to ensure the best interests of the child have been considered, especially if the child has SEND, is vulnerable or has a social worker, before the final decision is made.
+If a parent/carer informs us of their intention to remove their child/ren from school, we will aim to coordinate a meeting between ourselves, parents/carers (and other key professionals if relevant) to ensure that the best interests of the child have been considered, especially if the child has SEND, is vulnerable or has a social worker, before the final decision is made.